 The test is not over until you parked the car and turned off the engine.Aussian

-As my instructor once told me, the test is not over until the car is parked at VicRoads office.
+As my instructor once told me, the test is not over until the car is parked at the VicRoads office.
 So I drove back carefully, parked in an empty slot perfectly, shifted in the parking gear, pulled the handbrake and killed the engine.
-It felt like someone lifted a bag of rocks from my head.
+It felt like someone lifted a bag of rocks off my chest.
 Phew!
-It’s over, finally.
+Finally, it was over.

-Once the test was over, I walked back to the VicRoads office.
-Once inside, I was asked to wait for few minutes.
+Once the test finished, I walked back to the VicRoads office.
+Once inside, I was asked to wait for a few minutes.
 After the wait, the lady called me and said those amazing words “Congratulations, you passed the test!”

 I felt like I should dance then and there.
 I never imagined that I would sit for the driving test in Australia one day and pass it, let alone in just a single attempt.
 But that’s exactly what had happened.

 When the lady handed me the evaluation sheet, there was only one error recorded which was not signalling enough during a 3-point turn.
 Of course, I was extremely lucky that I drove on the same road which I practised on earlier that day.
-But still, not having any remarks about head checks, speed limits, road signs etc. was significant enough.
+But still, not having any remarks about head checks, speed limits, road signs etc. was a major achievement.

 More than 1 critical error during stage 1 and more than 2 critical errors at any time are counted as a failure.
 Some of the common ones are:

 - Not doing enough head checks and mirror checks

 - Not following the sequence – mirror-signal-head check

 - Not checking mirrors and not doing head check when pulling out from parking, merging or changing lanes

 - Signalling for a very short period of time or not signalling at all, before turning or pulling out